misudashi/systems/obsidian-notes/The 5 Principles of an Adonis.md

 - You have to be grateful with your current position in life, as only then will you continue to progress

 ### 5. Leadership
-- Once you have cultivated the 4 other qualities of adonissss, it is now time to teach this to other people.
+- Once you have cultivated the 4 other qualities, it is now time to teach this to other people.
 - To further you own growth and that of your community you must begin to teach more men these virtues.
 - it’s a lonely life if we take this path alone.
 We must bring others along to also take part in this journey
 - Strong men will be rewarded